 Rascal & Friends is a trendy premium nappy brand that uses ‘no nasties’ and is perfect for sensitive skin.
 However, the premium nappies claiming to have no nasties should say fewer nasties as these nappies are not categorised as biodegradable or compostable.

 Rascal and friends have recently stepped up their game and launched a new nappy line called Rascal Friend Eco Nappies.
-You may wonder how sustainable their latest launched nappy is?

 About Rascal & Friends

 Rascal& Friends is a popular supermarket nappy brand, and it makes perfect sense why they are so popular indeed.
-Rascal & Friends premium nappies making a good fit with the ongoing trends on sustainable live styles choices.
+Rascal & Friends premium nappies make a good fit with the ongoing trends on sustainable live styles choices.

 Plastic and chemicals used in disposable nappies are problematic for our babies and our environment as well.
 The founders of Rascal&Friends are parents themselves, and they had issues finding a suitable nappy for their baby with skin issues.